digitaldesigner/2weeks.ai/content/day-01.md

 </picture>

 - `1` **App Menu** – This is where you’ll find all your previous conversations and access your settings.
 We’ll explore this later.
-- `2` **Chat Tools** – These let you manage the current chat, such as sharing or deleting it.
-The number refers to the AI model you're using, but you probably won’t need to adjust this.
+- `2` **Chat Tools** – Tapping here gives you options to manage the current chat, such as sharing or deleting it.
 - `3` **New or Temporary Chat** – In a new chat, this icon will enable you to switch between private (chats won't be saved) and normal mode.
 If you're already in a chat, this icon will let you start a new one.
 It’s a good idea to start a new chat whenever the topic moves on to something new.
 - `4` **Add** – Use this icon to add photos or files to provide extra context in a conversation.
 We’ll dive into this feature later on.
 - `5` **Message** – This is where you type your message, just like in Messenger or iMessage.
 Only here, you’re chatting with an AI.